-The BHOA will not normally accept long-term loans, except in special circumstances, e.g. a highly significant collection requiring temporary storage.
+The BHOA will not normally accept long-term loans.

 The BHOA reserves the right to reject items that do not meet the Acquisition Criteria in this Policy, or which carry onerous restrictions or conditions imposed by the donor/vendor (for example, that the item must be permanently on display).